zawadsoon/magento19xAPI/README.md

 This implementation do not use any XML builder, there are parts of XML hidden in files (performance + flexibility).
 # TODO
 fix description
+# Examples
+If you have to run examples and test you have to move `config.example.js` to `example.js` and fill data.